stark1tty/awesome-PhD/README.md

 #### Interviews
 - [JOB INTERVIEW](https://twitter.com/birchlse/status/1491006458993209352?s=20&t=9Zfcge_IfN5hzMf7Dt9Pxw): Jonathan Birch gives some helpful tips on how to navigate tenure-track job talks.

-#### Transitioning Out of Academia
-- [AWESOME CTO](https://github.com/kuchin/awesome-cto): A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups.
-- [HOW TO BE A CONSULTANT, A FREELANCER, OR INDEPENDENT CONTRACTOR](https://jacquesmattheij.com/be-consultant/): This is a series of pages that guide you through the creation and operation of a successful consulting business.
-- [HOW TO SAIL SMOOTHLY FROM ACADEMIA TO INDUSTRY](https://www.nature.com/articles/d41586-018-03306-1): Brief Nature article with some sound advice.
-- [RESEARCHING.IO](https://www.researching.io/): Connecting early career researchers (mentees) with ex-academics (mentors) who have made this transition already to foster a smoother transition into the broader workforce and companies will benefit by connecting with a large network of high-quality, job-ready PhDs.
-- [THE PROFESSOR IS OUT](https://www.facebook.com/groups/professorisout/): Facebook mutual aid support group for those transitioning out of academia.

 ### Conferences, Workshops, Seminars and Symposiums